From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian Junior Eldstal | Goal.com

-From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian adventurer Junior Eldstal
+From JDT glory to English non-league anonymity and his own clothing line - The remarkable story of Swedish-Malaysian adventurer Junior Eldstal

 Having started out in non-league football in England back in 2011, Junior Eldstal is once again in those same waters in 2020, this time with Metropolitan Police.
 The difference, however, is that he enjoyed a hugely productive period in Malaysian football with Sarawak, Johor Darul Ta'zim and the Malaysia national teams in between.